CyberSource/cybersource-plugins-commercetools/docs/Docker.md

-  - `env variables` are the key value pairs present in env file, Refer [API-Extension-Setup](API-Extension-Setup.md#a-name"environmentproperties"aenvironment-properties) to set env variables and make sure that to maintain -e separately for every env variable setting.
+  - `env variables` are the key value pairs present in env file, Refer [API-Extension-Setup](API-Extension-Setup.md#configuration) to set env variables and make sure that to maintain <b>-e</b> separately for every env variable setting.
   - `hostport` is the port number to use in host machine and `containerport` is the port to be used by the docker container.
   - `imagename` is the name of the image that you built in the previous step